yongkaiyu/MAD25_T01_Team04/README.md

 - Research on what app to do for Stage 1 (Kai Yu)
 - Conducting of user testing (Kai Yu)
 - Login Page (Kai Yu)
-- Login Database Implementation (Kai Yu)
+- Login Database Implementation using Firebase(Kai Yu)
 - Navigation UI Implementation (Kai Yu)
-- Movie Shorts Player on Home Screen (Kai Yu)
+- Movie Shorts Player Discovery Feature on Home Screen (Kai Yu)

 Planned Tasks and Feature Allocation for each member in Stage 2
 - Mood Movie Recommendation (Kai Yu)

+Application Description
+- CineXplorer is a discovery mobile application targeted towards movies.
+CineXplorer through its innovative features helps users discover more targeted movies and reduce time on choosing what movie to watch.
+- One of CineXplorer's features helps quick discover movies through watching movie trailers in a Instagram/TikTok scrolling format.

+Roles & Contributions of each member for Stage 1
+- Research on what app to do for stage 1 (Kai Yu)
+- Login Page (Kai Yu)
+- Login Database Implementation using Firebase(Kai Yu)
+- Navigation UI Implementation (Kai Yu)
+- Movie Shorts Player Discovery Feature on Home Screen (Kai Yu)